woman doing bills on a computer

 Contact your credit card company or other creditors to try to get your rate lowered or a different payment plan worked out.

 Make more than the minimum monthly payment on credit cards.
-You will save lots of money on interest and reduce or get rid of your debt much sooner.
+This can help lower the amount of interest you pay and reduce or get rid of your debt sooner.

 Stop using your credit cards.
 Say no to offers for credit cards, debt consolidation, and second mortgages.
 Cash advances can be trouble!
 Only get a cash advance when it is absolutely necessary.
-You’ll be charged higher interest rates than you’re paying for card purchases.
+The interest rate for cash advances is often higher than the interest rate for purchases.
 Plus, you are usually charged, and the rates are put into effect immediately, without a thirty-day grace period.
-Most banks also charge a service fee based on how much cash you’re withdrawing.
+Most banks also charge a fee based on how much cash you’re withdrawing in a cash advance.
 The same applies to personalized “checks” some credit card companies may send you.

 Be aware of credit card rates and fees.
 Educate yourself about the annual fees, current interest rates, finance charges, cash-advance fees, and any other fees tied to your card.
 This knowledge can help you make better decisions about which card to use and how to manage your card.

 Transfer balances to cards with lower interest rates.
-Find credit cards that offer a low introductory rate (usually for six months), and transfer the balance from your previous credit card to that credit card.
+Consider finding credit cards that offer a low introductory rate (usually for six months), and transfer the balance from your previous credit card to that credit card.
 Before you take this step make sure that the new card offers the same (or lower) interest rate as your current card when the introductory rate expires.
+Most banks charge a fee for balance transfers, so you should take that into account as well.
+Be sure you understand the terms of the balance transfer, repayment requirements and associated fees.

 target icon